0xInfection/Bludger/docs/examples/python.md

-## Using Masscan
+## Using Python

 ### Template
-The masscan template has been already provided alongwith this release.
+The python template has been already provided alongwith this release.
 The template looks like:
 ```yml
 # Template for basic python automation
 name: Custom Python Automation